omniskop/lecture-devops-app/README.md

 #### `make start`

 * start a MongoDB process with an explicit inline-configuration
-* start the application process with variables being set only visible to that invocation (as an alternative to the environment configuration file `app/server/dev.env`)
+* start the application process with variables being set in a way so that they are only visible to that invocation (as an alternative to the environment configuration file `app/server/dev.env`)
 * block terminal to keep it as the output medium.
 To stop again, send a termination signal via `Ctrl+C`